lmccay/datalake-def/README.md

 ## Installation

 1. Clone this project to your local machine
-2. Install Cmd2 project (we need to add setup.py here)
+2. Install Cmd2 python module (we need to add setup.py here)

      pip install -U cmd2